TeddyBears/StarWarsFFG-alternative-UI/README.md

 ## Actor sheet

-Add a new alternative for the character, rival, nemesis and minion actor sheet.
+Add a new alternative sheet option for the character, rival, nemesis and minion actor .
-It changes the following :

 ### General modifications

 The scroll is now for the entire sheet not only tab.
 This fix some problem to see last item in long list.
 Like in skills and equipment.

 ### Header part (image, name, species,...)